 pass it on clothing, sydney

 Established in 2016 by Chris Vagg and Olga Puga, this powerful initiative originated from a simple wardrobe cull.
 After researching traditional ways to donate clothing and learning most donations don't land on the backs of those most in need, they decided to ensure their quality pieces made a difference.
 They took the streets of Sydney one night to donate them directly to people living unsheltered and nver stopped.
-Fast forward to the present day, they have donated over 300,000 pieces through city-wide collections, as well as providing other outreach services and advocating for Australia’s homeless population at large,
+Fast forward to the present day, they have donated over 300,000 pieces through city-wide collections, as well as providing other outreach services and advocating for Australia’s homeless population at large.

 Read more

-pauly’s project, LOS ANGELES
+Pauly’s project, LOS ANGELES

 Paul Avila's son, Pauly, was born blind and autistic but found joy in music.
 Inspired by Pauly’s love for music, Paul used his own money to buy radio headsets for people living on Skid Row.
 The headsets helped these individuals feel more connected to the world.
 As news spread, Paul collected more resources for headsets and hygiene kits.
 Now, Pauly’s Project has expanded throughout LA County, with donation centers and bi-annual events providing meals, hygiene products, and essential items for those experiencing homelessness.
+Tragically, Paul Avila passed away recently in a sudden accident that left a whole community shocked and heartbroken.
+Though his legacy lives on.
+Pauly’s project is now run by family members and continues to grow stronger and stronger.

 Read more